V1G has been replaced by V2G. For fleet operators, it’s important to understand what is Vehicle-to-Grid technology and how v2g differs from v1g.

 If the V2G event is sent by the utility the day before, a smart charging software solution (such as Ampcontrol) can plan the event in advance and arrange to discharge a vehicle at the set time.

-As a fleet operator, your primary goal is to provide charge EVs reliably and efficiently.
+As a fleet operator, your primary goal is to provide charge EVs reliably and efficient EV charging.

 Making sure that your vehicles are charged on time and ready for their next shift is a higher priority than any V2G signal the utility might send.
-Therefore, fleet operators must be careful to choose a utility V2G program that allows you to maintain control over your charging operations.
+Therefore, fleet operators must be careful to choose a utility V2G charger that allows them to maintain control over their charging operations.

 The main advantages of V2G smart charging are: